Spiritual Beings on a Human Journey—Remembering Our Stardust

 Tapping into what the body already knows.

-There is a story I once heard of a five year old whose mommy had just given birth to a new baby.
+There is a story I once heard of a 5-year-old whose mommy had just given birth to a new baby.
 The little boy kept asking to spend some time alone with his new sister.
-When his parents asked him why he wanted this alone time with the new baby, the five year old said that he needed it because he was starting to forget God.
+When his parents asked him why he wanted this alone time with the new baby, the 5-year-old said that he needed it because he was starting to forget God.

 It seems that we come into this world with an innate wisdom and knowing of our infinite and spiritual nature, but through our conditioning and just life as it unfolds, we forget who and how magnificent we really are.
 You could say that we get smaller, and begin believing that who we are or what we are made of is just a resume of the roles we play, our successes and failures, the opinions we hold, and the problems we need to solve.